 Anxiety disorders, inner ear damage, a reaction to medication or a vitamin deficiency can lead to dizziness.
-Before trying home remedies, you should see your doctor to make sure you don't have a serious underlying condition, such as nerve damage, Parkinson's disease or a stroke.
+Before trying home remedies, consult with your doctor to make sure you don't have a serious underlying condition, such as nerve damage, Parkinson's disease or a stroke.

-When your body does not produce enough red blood cells, you may develop anemia.
-Insufficient red blood cells decreases the amount of oxygen that's carried through your bloodstream and leads to a host of symptoms, including fatigue and dizziness.
-Your body relies on vitamin B-12 for red blood cell production.
+When your body doesn't produce enough red blood cells, you may develop anemia.
+Insufficiency of red blood cells decreases the amount of oxygen that's carried through your bloodstream and leads to a host of symptoms, including fatigue and dizziness.
+Your body relies on vitamin B12 for red blood cell production.

-Vitamin B-6 is another component needed to produce healthy red blood cells.
-Additionally, B-6 helps you maintain proper blood sugar levels.
+Vitamin B6 is another component needed to produce healthy red blood cells.
+Additionally, B6 helps you maintain proper blood sugar levels.
 A sudden drop in glucose can lead to dizzy spells.
-Your body relies on vitamin B-6 to convert stored carbohydrates into energy, especially when your calorie intake is low.
-Vitamin B-6 also promotes a healthy immune system and supports your lymphoid system, which produces healthy white blood cells.
+Your body relies on B6 to convert stored carbohydrates into energy, especially when your calorie intake is low.
+Vitamin B6 also promotes a healthy immune system and supports your lymphatic system, which produces healthy white blood cells.

 Additionally, vitamin D plays a role in maintaining a healthy immune system, reducing inflammation and modulating cell growth.
 The primary source of vitamin D is sunlight.
-Salmon, mackerel, cod liver oil and fortified milk and orange juice serve as good dietary sources.
+Salmon, mackerel, cod liver oil, and fortified milk and orange juice serve as good dietary sources.